Oreoluwasimi/Amazon-Signup-Page-Replica/README.md

 This is a replica of Amazon's sign up page.

 ## Tools
-This was created with purely css and html.
+This was created with HTML, CSS and Vanilla Javascript.

 ## Author